ahmed-musallam/firefly-services-clients/README.md

+> [!WARNING]
+> This repo has been archived, please use this one instead: https://github.com/ahmed-musallam/adobe-firefly-client

 # Adobe Services Clients Monorepo

 A comprehensive TypeScript client library monorepo for Adobe Firefly, Photoshop, and Cloud Storage APIs, with full type safety and modern tooling.